-Gentamicin Sulfate Veterinary, Betamethasone Valerate, USP and Clotrimazole, USP
+Gentamicin Sulfate, Betamethasone Valerate, USP and Clotrimazole, USP

-Do not use Otomax if the pet has a viral or fungal infection.
+Do not use Otomax if your pet has a viral or fungal infection.
 Tell your veterinarian if your pet is pregnant or lactating.

 Apply the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not give a double dose of the medication.